• Skip to primary navigation

 Aromatic white wines such as Riesling, Muscat (Moscato), or Chenin Blanc are all great choices for making mulled white wine.
 For this pumpkin spice-inspired version of mulled wine, I opted for a nice buttery Chardonnay from J.Lohr which is located in Paso Robles.

-How to make mulled wine in just a few steps!
+How to make this recipe in just a few steps!

 Mulled wine is an easy and delicious celebratory beverage to make at home!
 Let's talk through the steps - spoiler alert there is really only one main step.